 A user experience and product leader who is working on the forefront of technology for higher education at Acrobatiq with a decade of experience previously at The Open Learning Initiative.
-I work in operations, project and personnel management.
-My goal is to be ahead of the curve in technology wherever that work is pushing boundaries the furthest.
+I work in operations, project, product, design, and personnel – always guided by research and data.
+My goal is to be ahead of the curve in technology wherever that work is pushing boundaries the furthest using data and prior learning.

 VP Of Product and User Experience